Colorectal screening

 Women's health is the direct path for Pap smears, pelvic exams, cervical-screening follow-up, and related gynecology visits.

-The Cologuard page remains the most direct Nao route for home colorectal-cancer screening consults and follow-up.
+The Cologuard page is the most direct Nao route for home colorectal-screening consults and follow-up.

-These pages go deeper into the specific screening decisions most patients compare before they book.
+These pages go deeper into the specific screening questions covered across this cluster.

-Use the paid Cologuard page for the direct home-screening path and colorectal-screening booking flow.
+Use the Cologuard page for direct at-home colorectal-screening booking and follow-up planning.

-Review multi-cancer early-detection planning, who usually asks about Galleri, and what it does not replace.
+Review multi-cancer early-detection planning, who may consider Galleri, and what it does not replace.

 Use the cervical-screening page for Pap smear questions, HPV co-testing context, and local women's-health clinic access.